-Fileless malware stories
+Fileless malware news stories

 Sophos develops detection capabilities to thwart in-memory cyber threats